Our educational facilities, training simulators and the training ground are modern and equipped with state of the art equipment and appliances.

 Preserving the Environment

-Preserving the environment and the beautiful nature around the college and the training ground is essential for us.
+Preserving the environment and the beautiful nature around the academy and the training ground is essential for us.
 That is why environmental aspects for each training session are carefully considered.

 At the training ground we have developed a special drainage system that collects the extinguising water or used chemicals, which then are processed safely and according to the environmental regulations and laws in Finland and the EU.
 Also, when training with live flames the materials used are low emission and environmentally safe.
 As a result the environment at the training ground is also as safe as possible for our instructors, students and any other participants.